danielsivyer4567/trade-ease-972265b6/README-direct-routing.md

 2. **Tab Breadcrumbs**: Navigation history is still maintained in tabs
 3. **SEO Friendly**: Regular links are preserved for better SEO
 4. **Accessibility**: Standard navigation patterns are maintained
+5. **User Preference**: Users can now choose their navigation style

 ## Implementing in Existing Components